Carisoprodol and Aspirin

-Hematologic: Leukopenia, pancytopenia
+Hematologic: Leukopenia, pancytopenia.

-The most common adverse reactions associated with the use of aspirin have been gastrointestinal, including abdominal pain, anorexia, nausea, vomiting, gastritis, and occult bleeding (see WARNINGS, Serious Gastrointestinal Adverse Reactionsand PRECAUTIONS, Gastrointestinal Adverse Reactions).
+Aspirin: The most common adverse reactions associated with the use of aspirin have been gastrointestinal, including abdominal pain, anorexia, nausea, vomiting, gastritis, and occult bleeding (see WARNINGS, Serious Gastrointestinal Adverse Reactions and PRECAUTIONS, Gastrointestinal Adverse Reactions).
 Other adverse reactions associated with the use of aspirin include elevated liver enzymes, rash, pruritus, purpura, intracranial hemorrhage, interstitial nephritis, acute renal failure, and tinnitus.
 Tinnitus may be a symptom of high serum salicylate levels (see OVERDOSAGE).

 Drug Abuse and Dependence

 Aspirin: Salicylate toxicity may result from an overdose of an acute ingestion or chronic intoxication.
-Mild to moderate salicylate poisoning is usually associated with plasma salicylic concentrations about 200 mcg/mL and is characterized by tinnitus, hearing difficulty, headache, dim vision, dizziness, tachypnea, increased thirst, nausea, vomiting, sweating, and diarrhea.
+Mild to moderate salicylate poisoning is usually associated with plasma salicylic concentrations about 200 µg/mL and is characterized by tinnitus, hearing difficulty, headache, dim vision, dizziness, tachypnea, increased thirst, nausea, vomiting, sweating, and diarrhea.
 In the early stages of overdose, CNS stimulation and respiratory alkalosis can occur; however, in the later stages CNS depression and metabolic acidosis can occur.

 Overdose of aspirin in pediatric patients: Salicylate poisoning should be considered in pediatric patients with symptoms of vomiting, hyperpnea, and hyperthermia.
 Salicylate poisoning should be considered in infants with metabolic acidosis and all pediatric patients with severe salicylate poisoning.

 Treatment of Overdosage: Provide symptomatic and supportive treatment, as indicated.
-For more information on the management of an overdose of Carisoprodol and Aspirin Tablets, USP, contact a Poison Control Center.
+For more information on the management of an overdose of Carisoprodol and Aspirin tablets, USP contact a Poison Control Center.

-Aspirin: Since there are no specific antidotes for salicylate poisoning, the aim of treatment is to enhance elimination of salicylate;-reduce further salicylate absorption; correct fluid, electrolyte, or acid/base imbalances; and provide cardio-respiratory support.
-The acid-base status should be followed closely with serial serum pH determinations (using arterial blood gas).
+Aspirin: Since there are no specific antidotes for salicylate poisoning, the aim of the treatment is to enhance elimination of salicylate; reduce further salicylate absorption; correct fluid, electrolyte, or acid/base imbalances; and provide cardio‑respiratory support.
+The acid¬base status should be followed closely with serial serum pH determinations (using arterial blood gas).
 If acidosis is present, intravenous sodium bicarbonate should be given, along with adequate hydration, until salicylate levels decrease to within the therapeutic range.
 To enhance elimination, forced diuresis and alkalinization of the urine may be beneficial.
 Gastric emptying and/or lavage are recommended as soon as possible after ingestion, even if the patient has vomited spontaneously.
 After lavage and/or emesis, administration of activated charcoal is beneficial, if less than 3 hours have passed since ingestion.
 Charcoal absorption should not be employed prior to emesis and lavage.
 In patients with renal insufficiency or in cases of life-threatening aspirin intoxication, hemodialysis or peritoneal dialysis is usually required.